skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 - Design system: Download and import [ProductTour_Kanban](ProductTour_Kanban.designsystem?raw=true)
 - Page XML:  [Copy the XML from this page](kanban_dragula.xml?raw=true), or save it as an XML file, and upload it.

+The instructions below provide details about how the example was built.

 ## Approach